Volunteer opportunities include, but are not limited to:

 Become a Volunteer

 By becoming a volunteer with LCHC Volunteer Services, you will find fulfillment and a sense of purpose.
 To sign up, complete the online Volunteer Application, or contact Kristine Kennedy at the Volunteer Services office.
-After you have completed the online application, you will be asked to read the online Volunteer Handbook and confirm you have read it by completing the Acknowledgment of Receipt of Handbook form.
-From there, an interview will be conducted to determine where you interests may lie in volunteering.
-All volunteers must go through Volunteer Orientation.
+After you have completed the online application, you will need to read the online Volunteer Handbook and confirm you have read it by completing the Acknowledgment of Receipt of Handbook form.
+From there, an interview will be conducted to determine where your interests may lie in volunteering.
+All volunteers must complete required medical screening after completing the interview process.

 If you or someone you know is interested in volunteering for Lucas County Health Center, please complete the Volunteer Application below.